-Design of linear and cyclic peptide binders of different lengths only from a protein target sequence
+Design of linear and cyclic peptide binders of different lengths from protein sequence information

 This article has 1 evaluations Published on